Hollywood Chainsaw Hookers: Reception

 Hollywood Chainsaw Hookers received mixed reviews from critics and audiences, earning a Rotten Tomatoes Want-To-See score of 33%.

+The film is said to have "set the course for Ray".
+The film has been described as a horror parody and a film-noir spoof.

 Home media

 Hollywood Chainsaw Hookers has been released on VHS, DVD and Blu-ray format.

 In the United States, the film was released in a '20th Anniversary Widescreen Edition' DVD on August 5, 2008.
 It was made available on Blu-ray in two individual editions on January 9, 2015, with a standard edition and a signed 'Special Limited Edition' of 1000 copies.

 In the United Kingdom, the film was released on DVD on July 10, 2000.
 88 Films has released the film on Blu-ray on March 23, 2015 as part of the 'Slasher Classics Collection'.
 It is placed at #6 and like the other films released in the collection, it contains a reversible sleeve.